TarekElt/3d-shape-completion/README.md

 ### Mesh Reconstruction

 After prediction, the Marching Cubes algorithm extracts the zero-level surface from the predicted TSDF volume to generate a reconstructed mesh.

+Mesh extraction and visualization were used during the experimental evaluation; this repository currently focuses on data generation, TSDF preprocessing, and model training.

 ---